 Why build a photo gallery website?

 Even novice photographers will find value in building personal photo sites.
 For one, having a personal page that they have to update regularly motivates them to keep shooting and practicing.
 In order to attract readers, your site should always have something new to offer.
 Having a photo blog lights up a fire in you to go out there and stay on top of your game.
+You can even start out as an image hosting site so you can widen your reach while you’re just starting out.

 A photo site is also a good way to track your progress.
 It would be interesting to look back after a few months or even years of shooting to see how your techniques have changed over time.
 If you add a comments section to your site, feedback from your growing audience can also help you improve on your shots.